 - Fields exposed using the

-are now documented in the people model and labelled in the description. - Added missing field
+expandparameter on the people endpoint;account,managers, andcontractsare now documented in the people model and labeled in the description. - Added missing field

 April 2025